Autosaida/Solidity-CTF-Workspace/README.md

 hh run ./scripts/Challenge.ts
 ```

-By default, this command will fork the Sepolia testnet.
-You need to deploy the target challenge contract in the script.
+By default, this command will fork the remote network.
+You could deploy the target challenge contract in the script.

 To solve the challenge and interact with it remotely, use the following command: